ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       - If SUB_U > MAX_DIFF_BATCH, these diff entries are the eldest of the last SUB_U series items in the collection associated with the requester, corresponding to the first L of the SUB_U most recent TRL updates pertaining to the requester.

-      The 'diff-set' CBOR array as well as the individual diff entries have the same format specified in {{cddl-diff}} and used for the response payload defined in {{ssec-trl-diff-query}}.
+      The 'diff_set' CBOR array as well as the individual diff entries have the same format specified in {{cddl-diff}} and used for the response payload defined in {{ssec-trl-diff-query}}.

    - 'cursor': this field MUST include a CBOR unsigned integer.
 In particular:

       - If L is equal to 0, i.e., the series item X is the last one in the collection, 'cursor' takes the same 'index' value of the last series item in the collection.

-      - If L is different than 0, 'cursor' takes the 'index' value of the series element of the collection included as first diff entry in the 'diff-set' CBOR array.
+      - If L is different than 0, 'cursor' takes the 'index' value of the series element of the collection included as first diff entry in the 'diff_set' CBOR array.
 That is, it takes the 'index' value of the series item in the collection corresponding to the most recent update pertaining to the requester and returned in this diff query response.

       Note that 'cursor' takes the same 'index' value of the last series item in the collection when SUB_U <= MAX_DIFF_BATCH.